PMQs: If a Boris Johnson falls in am empty party, does it make a sound?

 Instead he brought old lines and tired lies in a performance so bad even his own MPs have stopped cheering.

-This however was not the case, as the party decided after his history of racist comments, lies and partygate that actually there is a limit somewhere to their support.
+This, however, was not the case, as the Conservative party appeared to decide there is a limit somewhere to their support.

-Mr Johnson told the house he’d acted swiftly on Chris Pincher the moment he knew of the allegations, a comment met with laughter from across the House.
+Mr Johnson told the house he had acted swiftly on deputy chief whip Chris Pincher the moment he knew of the allegations – a comment met with laughter from across the House.

-The Prime Minister was once a witty political force, able to pull broad coalitions and a range of voters together, but now he’s just a sad clown.
+It was a marked moment for a Prime Minister who was once a witty political force, able to pull broad coalitions and a range of voters together.

-He repeated his claims about the Labour leader supporting Jeremy Corbyn, he stressed again how much he’d done for Ukraine, but it was not enough.
+Mr Johnson repeated his claims about the Labour leader supporting Jeremy Corbyn.
+He stressed again how much he’d done for Ukraine, but it was not enough.

 Read More

-His answers were met with a ghostly silence, a point not helped by his own Welsh Secretary laughing as Sir Keir Starmer called the cabinet the “charge of the light weight brigade”.
+Mr Johnson’s answers were met with a ghostly silence, a point not helped by his own Welsh secretary laughing as Sir Keir Starmer called the Cabinet the “charge of the lightweight brigade”.

 This was not so much a grilling of the Prime Minister as a humbling, Mr Johnson turning for support only to find there was nobody left to cover for him.